How Rent to Own Works: A Guide

 Step #2: Seek Advice From Expert Sources

 In addition, you should strive to educate yourself about the house’s history and confirm the seller’s credibility by investigating their former transactions.
-In order to ensure a successful rent to own leasing term, the seller must be a consistently reliable person.

 Step #3: Establish the Option to Purchase Contract

-While in the process of developing the contract, you may want to call upon a real estate lawyer several times to guarantee a full understanding of the different clauses within the agreement.
+While in the process of developing the contract, you may want to call a real estate lawyer several times to guarantee a full understanding of the different clauses within the agreement.
 Your lawyer can also assess the seller’s propositions and verify if they are trustworthy to ensure you won’t fall victim to legal scams.

 Step #4: Move Into the Home